arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 	The sections available in the IntelliTrace summary window are:

-	**Exception Data** - lists unhandled exceptions that occur during the data collection period with details about the exception type, the exception message, the thread where the exception was raised, an HResult, if applicable, and the time of the exception.
+	**Exception Data** - lists unhandled exceptions that occur during the data collection period with details about the exception type, the exception message, the number of exceptions of that kind that were raised, and the time of the newest exception.
 Selecting an entry in the list displays the corresponding call stack for the exception.

 	If an exception occurs in your code, you can select the exception in the list and then click **Start Debugging** to open the appropriate source file in Visual Studio with the cursor placed on the line of code that raised the exception.